KhronosGroup/glTF/extensions/2.0/Khronos/KHR_behavior/README.md

 ### Channel Nodes
 The elements and the wording are inspired by MaterialX (see "MaterialX Specification"):

-* combine2 : Combine 2 separate input values into one array
+* combine2 : Combine 2 separate input values into a vec2
-* combine3 : Combine 3 separate input values into one array
+* combine3 : Combine 3 separate input values into a vec3
-* combine4 : Combine 4 separate input values into one array
+* combine4 : Combine 4 separate input values into a vec4
-* extract2 : Extracts array into 2 separate output values
+* extract2 : Extracts vec2 into 2 separate output values
-* extract3 : Extracts array into 3 separate output values
+* extract3 : Extracts vec3 into 3 separate output values
-* extract4 : Extracts array into 4 separate output values
+* extract4 : Extracts vec4 into 4 separate output values

 ### Flow Nodes